lgessler/curc-guide/README.md

 By default, almost no packages will be made available to you--instead, you will dynamically load them a la carte using the `module` command.
 For example, `module load anaconda` can be used to load Anaconda and gain access to the `conda` command.

-Note that on Alpine, you must
+Note that on Alpine, you must connect to a compile node via `acompile` before most modules will be available to you.

 # 3. Tutorial: Fine-tuning RoBERTa